 Single Best Answer Questions

 Single best answer (SBA) questions require convergent thinking and the ability to come up with a single answer to a set problem.
-It is relatively easy for an examiner to test higher order thinking, such as application and evaluation of knowledge in this type of question.
+It is relatively easy for an examiner to test higher-order thinking, such as the application and evaluation of knowledge in this type of question.
 Standard format SBA questions usually have three parts:

 - A statement or a clinical scenario that the question will be asked about

 - The answer options, which will include one single correct answer

 The answer options in an SBA will contain one single correct answer and several other distracting options.
 The question commonly asks for the ‘single most likely diagnosis’ or the ‘most appropriate next management step’.
 In many SBA questions, several of the answer options are correct, but only one will be the ‘best’ answer.
 Within the statement or clinical scenario, there will be many useful clues to point you toward the correct answer.
 It is worthwhile highlighting or underlining these clues while reading the scenario.
 Most clinical scenarios will include vital signs, history points, examination findings and/or results of investigations.

 Here is an example of the sort of SBA question that you might expect to encounter in the AKT, with a model answer included: